• Skip to content

 Articles

-The increasing importance of AI (Artificial Intelligence) in Learning and Development
+Importance of AI in Learning and Development Irish News

 What will be hot in L&D going into the future? – This is the one obligatory question posed every year by Donald H. Taylor in the annual L&D Global Sentiment Survey.
 This year marks the 10th anniversary of the survey and it also appears to mark a transitional year for learning and development worldwide.